mr-niels-christensen/environment-scotland-dot-rural/docs/md/intro.md

 `apis-and-protocols.pdf` describes the data exchanges that the applications takes part of (with the user and with 3rd-party data sources).

+`functional-diagram.pdf` is an overview of implemented and planned functionalities.

 ### Guides

 We have created a number of guides on development and operational tasks.